Spice drug test – Synthetic Marijuana K2 screen

 Ketamine Drug Test Kit – Urine Test

-3 panel drug test kit – A test for three drugs
+3 panel drug test kit – screening three common drugs

 4 panel drug test kit – Instant urine test